panacotar/secure-dog/README.md

 - 405 - Method Not Allowed
 - 500 - Internal Server Error
 For each of them, a different HTML template was created under the `templates/errors/` directory.

+### Some things learned
+- Raise and handle exceptions in Python
+- Create a db + tables
+- Use the 'include' statement from Jinja
+-

+### Future features time
+- Upload image and save them to the DB
+- Allow users to upload an avatar photo
+-